 Parishioners may like to be aware of the Parish Council's policy for maintaining access to Councoil facilities in the event of severe winter weather.
 Click here to view the Council's Winter Weather Policy, which was adopted in 2011.

 The Mayor of Chelmsford, Cllr Trevor Miller, officially opened Great Baddow Cricket Club's new three-bay synthetic practice area at the Recreation Ground on Saturday 28th September.
 As a member of Great Baddow Parish Council who has been involved in the setting up of this facility on one of the Parish Council's all-weather sports courts, it is highly appropriate that he should be invited to open the facility.
 The cricket club have had financial support from several sources to pay for the installation of the facility, including a grant for half the cost from the Essex County Cricket Board.

 The Mayor of Chelmsford, Cllr Trevor Miller, with the Mayoress, Maureen Miller and Great Baddow Cricket Club president, Peter Tuxill

 Essex Book Festival 2014

-After the disappointment of not being able to host an event last year due to the last minute delay in publication of the author's new book, we are delighted to say that we will be hosting an event for the 2014 Essex Book Festival in the Parish Hall.
+After the disappointment of not being able to host an event last year due to the last minute delay in publication of the scheduled author's new book, we are delighted to say that we will be hosting an event for the 2014 Essex Book Festival in the Parish Hall.
 It will be a highly topical illustrated talk for 2014, "It'll All Be Over By Christmas!
 A History of the First World War in Pictures and Poetry", by Nick Dobson.
-This will be on the afternoon of Thursday 13th March, 2014 - watch out for booking details.
+This will be on the afternoon of Thursday 13th March, 2014.

 New Village Sign